quantum-tinkerer/pymablock/paper/finding_effective_model.md

 Our goal is to find the low energy model near the $\mathbf{K}$ point, following Ref.
 [McCann_2013](doi:10.1088/0034-4885/76/5/056503).

-First, we construct the k.p Hamiltonian of bilayer graphene from the tight-binding model shown in the figure below.
+First, we construct the Hamiltonian of bilayer graphene from its tight-binding model.

 ```{figure} figures/bilayer.svg
 :name: bilayer